NicolasLCQ/Copilot/csharp-tests-guidelines.instructions.md

  - Unit/Integration Tests have to test explicit datas to validate the test case specifically.
  - Unit/Integration Tests have to not use the real database.
  - Unit/Integration Tests have to generate dynamical fake datas which will not be afected by aleas like time, random, etc... .
+ - Unit/Integration Tests have to use Bogus/faker to generate fake datas.

 2. *Unit tests** :